steffahn/rust-feature-ideas/polymorphism.md

 Not 100% clear what’s guaranteed to be known not to make a difference, besides the fact that `poly T` type arguments do types don’t make a difference.
 (And lifetimes, too, obviously, but that applies to all functions.)
 <td>

-For each concrete type (except lifetimes).
+For each concrete type (i.e. only ignoring lifetime differences).
 <tr>
 <th>